← Back to guides

 Does EN 14825 test data satisfy the EN 14511 requirement for VEU Activity 44 and ESS IHEAB?

-Do VEECs/ESCs change over time (e.g. monthly/yearly)?
+Do VEECs/ESCs change over time?

 Can VEEC claims be backdated?
 What date do they count from?

-VEECs are not backdated to the lodgement or publication date.
-They are eligible from the date the activity (installation) was completed.
-Claims must be created no later than six months after the end of the year in which the activity occurred (e.g. a 2025 installation must have VEECs created by 30 June 2026).
+Claims must be created no later than six months after the end of the year in which the activity occurred.
+For example, a 2025 installation must have VEECs created by 30 June 2026.

 What EN 14511 test conditions are required, and how many test points?